Herb Miller

-Herb Miller III (born November 11, 1997) is an American football cornerback for the Carolina Panthers of the National Football League (NFL).
+Herbert Miller III (born November 11, 1997) is an American professional football cornerback.
 He played college football at Florida Atlantic.

 Professional career

 Kansas City Chiefs

 Miller was signed by the Kansas City Chiefs as a undrafted free agent on May 7, 2019, after participating in a tryout with the team.
 He was waived by the Chiefs on August 31, 2019, during final roster cuts.

 Tampa Bay Buccaneers

 Miller was signed to the Tampa Bay Buccaneers' practice squad on December 18, 2019.
 The Buccaneers signed him to a reserve/futures contract on January 7, 2020.
 He was waived during final roster cuts on September 5, 2020, but was re-signed to the Buccaneers' practice squad the next day.
-He was elevated to the active roster on November 28, December 12, December 25, and January 2, 2021, for the team's weeks 12, 14, 16, and 17 games against the Kansas City Chiefs, Minnesota Vikings, Detroit Lions, and Atlanta Falcons, and reverted to the practice squad after each game.
+He was elevated to the active roster on November 28, December 12, December 25, and January 2, 2021, for the team's weeks 12, 14, 16, and 17 games against the Chiefs, Minnesota Vikings, Detroit Lions, and Atlanta Falcons, and reverted to the practice squad after each game.
 Against the Lions, Miller recorded his first career interception off a pass thrown by David Blough during the 47–7 win.
 He was elevated again to the active roster on January 8 for the team's wild card game against the Washington Football Team, and reverted to the practice squad again following the game.
-Miller earned a Super Bowl championship when the Buccaneers won Super Bowl LV over the Kansas City Chiefs.
+Miller earned a Super Bowl championship when the Buccaneers won Super Bowl LV over the Chiefs.

 On February 9, 2021, Miller re-signed with the Buccaneers.
 Miller was waived by the Buccaneers on August 31, 2021, but re-signed with the team as part of their practice squad the next day.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
 He was released from the team's practice squad on September 20, 2021.